 The vintage shop with all its decor and adjoining bar in the picturesque old quarters of town is better known to insiders as the ancient Ebano Cafe of Puerto de la Cruz.

-Also, it's a good place to relax with a beer in a rather unusual surrounding, while the perfume of flowering Oleander from the church square fills the air.
+It's a good place to relax or to meet friends.
+It's a spot to savour a beer with or without Tapas or aromatic coffee and delicious Cheese or Black Forest Cake in unusual surroundings.
+There may be the added perfume of flowering Oleander from the church square in the air.

 The walls of the vintage shop which was fused with the cozy cafe, present the most captivating focal point.
 More than 400 narrow cubbyholes made of timber cover them.
 This Victorian shelving is painted in brilliant white.
 Long ago, medicines and drugs of an ancient pharmacy where stored in it.
 Now, liquor bottles stand in the very confined spaces.

 The top shelve has its own charm.
 There, the slits are even smaller.
 Wine bottles are in them, but don't stand upright.They contained Malvasia once which made history for Puerto de la Cruz, the Tenerife Islands.
 Shakespeare confirmed this many times.